 At this point I was extremely overheated, enough to consider dunking myself in one of the water crossings.
 I'd actually started looking for a path down to the river, but it was moving too slowly and had foam on the top of the water.
 I couldn't bring myself to take that plunge.

-Neither deep enough, nor running fast enough
+Neither deep enough, nor running fast enough to make me comfortable jumping in |

 I came upon a path crossing I didn't recognize.
 I couldn't determine which path was wider, nor which would have been the straighter choice.
 They both curved into the path I'd just come down.
 I started wondering if I'd taken a wrong turn.